tc39/notes/meetings/2017-09/sept-26.md

 https://tc39.es/code-of-conduct/

-LBR: Since last meeting we have Code of Conduct approved.
+LEO: Since last meeting we have Code of Conduct approved.
 We expect everyone to act accordingly.
 Document is a single page document, one can get it printed.
 It will be sent to ECMA.
 We need to assemble an enforcement team; we're looking for volunteers to enforce this.
 Any volunteers?
 Please reach out to me if you wish to volunteer for the Code of Conduct Enforcement Committee.

 #### Conclusion/Resolution